Hi and welcome to the body gestures series. Here we’re gonna talk about 2 sets of gestures:

 Backing off happens when a person is bored, has disdain, superiority, or even fear.

-What we get, eventually, is that you can’t really tell what the lean says except the level of involvement of whom you observe.
+What we get, eventually, is that you can’t tell what the lean says except the level of involvement of whom you observe.

 I imagine it as some sort of driving stick: forward is engaged, backward is hitting the brakes and the middle is the standby attention.